Lord of the Steppes at the Southern League, Bournemouth 2023

 In the heat of battle, the horsemen have become an indomitable force, their blades a storm cutting through the ranks (and more importantly the flanks) of the unprepared Hungarian soldiery.

+The Heruls have been distracted from their baggage-looting mission by pestering Hungarian horse archers, and very ground quakes beneath their thunderous gallop as the Heruls turn and charge them away.
 But, with the Hungarian left wing now totally eviscerated the Hunnic riders now move with a predatory instinct toward the now-vulnerable spearmen, a blur of fury and purpose as they move into position to exert the telling blows.

 The two armies have become scattered and spread out across huge distances, with barely any groups of more than 1-2 units still in play.
 This in turn necessitates the two opposing Commanders to take careful positions on the tabletop, such that their missives can still reach the far flung outposts of their respective armies. .

-The two leaders nod sagely at one another, a glance of mutual respect, and briefly exchange a sachet of paprika for a cube of only slightly out of date fermented goats cheese in a touching display that prefaces the famed WW1 football match on Christmas day by many centuries.
+Amidst the chaos, a rare moment of chivalry as Atilla and, erm, Harry the Hungarian, both find themselves in the same spot, alone and without bodyguards, The two leaders nod sagely at one another, a glance of mutual respect, and briefly exchange a sachet of paprika for a cube of only slightly out of date fermented goats cheese in a touching display that prefaces the famed WW1 football match on Christmas day by many centuries.

 The camp falls!
 Hungary has had its baggage looted, as the countless numbers of Hunnic horse archers` flowing unopposed across the right hand side of the table eventually, inevitably results in one of them discovering a path to the enemy camp

-The relentless assault of the Hunnic horse warriors finally reaches the infantry in the heart of te Hungarian army, transforming the middle ground of the battlefield into a theatre of carnage to match the tattered remnants of the Hungarian left.
+The relentless assault of the Hunnic horse warriors finally reaches the infantry in the heart of te Hungarian army, transforming the middle ground of the battlefield into a theater of carnage to match the tattered remnants of the Hungarian left.
 As horsemen descend on them from all sides, the survival of the spearmen ebbs away under the swift thrusts of Herulic lances, and the quick stroke of a Hunnic blade.

 As the dust settles and the last echoes of battle fade, the Hunnic horse archers ride away, leaving a landscape of ruin—a chilling reminder of their merciless prowess.